Chess-Spyder/jekyll-minimag/README.md

-# jekyll-minimag: A skelton Jekyll-powered static site for a blog
+# jekyll-minimag: A skeleton Jekyll-powered static site for a blog

 ## Overview

 A work in progress…

 A Jekyll site based on the minima theme (version 2.5.1).
-(The dependence on the gem theme has been overridden, so updates to minima will have no effect on minimag.)
+(The dependence on the gem theme has been overridden, so updates to minima will have no effect on Minimag.)

 This repo is designed for development within a Docker container.

 The initial construction of this site follows Bill Raymond’s YouTube video “[Draft training - Run GitHub Pages in a Docker container](https://www.youtube.com/watch?v=4zCZhPjzlc0&lc=Ugw9B54_UzDEPIQFP_N4AaABAg),” which was a draft and unlisted as of April 2, 2023.

-## Features (that differentiate minimag from minima)
+## Features (that differentiate Minimag from minima)
 ### Each blog post is represented on listings pages by a “Card”
-One departure of minimag from minima is the implementation of a “card” presentation, including an illustration, for each post’s entry on posts-listing pages.
+One departure of Minimag from minima is the implementation of a “card” presentation, including an illustration, for each post’s entry on posts-listing pages.
 A card has the following elements:
 * An image component
 * A text component, made up of subcomponents
   * Post title